severisv/SlackLogger/README.md

 # SlackLogger
 A simple and configurable logger for ASP.NET Core projects that logs to Slack.

-SlackLogger will post formatted log messages at the desired level to a specified channel or person on Slack.
+SlackLogger will post formatted log messages at the desired level to a specified channel or person.

 ![Example log message](/documentation/logexample.png)
 ![Example log message](/documentation/exceptionexample.png)